You Should Have Left (novella): Plot

 December 6: The next morning, the narrator wishes to escape by paying for whatever taxi he could buy to leave.
-He calls the convenience store in town and asks the clerk what happened at the house.
-He finds out a vacationer had disappeared and was never found again.
-The building that had been there before the house was a tower built by the devil, and a wizard destroyed it with God's help.
-Or that a wizard had built the tower, and God destroyed it.
-He then loses phone service.
+He calls the convenience store and asks the clerk what happened at the house.
+Apparently, a vacationer disappeared and was never found again.
+The clerk says the building that had been there before the house was a tower built by the devil, and a wizard destroyed it with God's help.
+Or that a wizard built the tower, and God destroyed it.
+The narrator then loses phone service.
 He tries to leave the locked living room only to have the door lead back to the living room.
 He writes in his notebook with the hope someone will find it.
 He then tries walking backward out of the house, thinking it might help him.

-December 7: The narrator tries his idea of walking backward with Esther and is able to escape.
+December 7: The narrator tries his idea of walking backward with Esther and manages to escape.
 Esther notices a figure standing in a window of the house, and the narrator pretends it is not there.
 He walks down the road using his phone's flashlight as the only source of light.
-Esther complains about the cold and clings to her father for safety.
+Esther complains about the cold and clings to him for safety.
 At the end of the road, they see a light; it belongs to the house.
 The narrator walks back into the house, telling Esther to fall asleep.
 Susanna returns and apologizes for the affair, saying it was a mistake.
-The narrator tells her take Esther and get away while you can.
+The narrator tells her to take Esther and get away while they can.
 He returns to the house alone.